UniversalDependencies/UD_Czech-PDT/README.txt

 through a conversion of PDT data.
 The conversion procedure has been designed by Dan Zeman.

-Due to Github restrictions on file size, the training data has been split into four files according to the original source.
+NOTE: Earlier releases of the treebank had four training data files.
+This was due to Github restrictions on file size.
+We have now re-joined the training files in the official release package (beginning with UD v1.3), so there is just one training file as in all other languages, and it is named cs-ud-train.conllu.
+The four files in previous releases corresponded to the four sources of the original texts; the sources may still be distinguished, if desirable, by the prefixes of sentence ids.
 All of them are newspapers, but

-* l and m are mainstream daily papers (news, commentaries, but also sports results and TV programs)
+* l (ln) and m (mf) are mainstream daily papers (news, commentaries, but also sports results and TV programs)
-* c is a business weekly
+* c (cmpr) is a business weekly
-* v contains popular scientific articles (the hardest to parse: long sentences, unusual vocabulary)
+* v (vesm) contains popular scientific articles (the hardest to parse: long sentences and unusual vocabulary)

 The dev and test sets contain all four sources and their size is proportional to the sizes of the respective training parts.